DCNick3/rfcs/text/0000-aarch64-indirect-return-abi.md

 NonTrivialObject get_object();
 ```

-In case such an object is returned from a function, Itanium ABI requires the caller to allocate a location for returned object to be stored in and then pass a pointer to that location to the callee.
+In case such an object is returned from a function, Itanium ABI requires the caller to allocate a location for the returned object to be stored in and then pass a pointer to that location to the callee.
 Most platforms pass this pointer as a hidden argument before all other arguments and before `this`, if any.
-Therefore it's possible to make an ABI-compatible definition for such a function in Rust:
+Therefore, it's possible to make an ABI-compatible definition for such a function in Rust:

 ```rust
 unsafe extern "C" {